Senusret I: Sole Reign

 Assassination of Amenemhat.
 In Year 30 of Amenemhat I and Year 10 of Senusret I of the coregency, his father Amenemhat I was assassinated.
+At the time, Senusret I was leading a campaign in Libya, likely to conduct raids that would fund the extravagant costs of the upcoming Sed festival of his father.
 This marked the beginning of the sole reign of Senusret I. As recounted in the Story of Sinuhe, a famous text of Egyptian literature:

 Year 30, third month of the Inundation season, day 7, the god mounted to his horizon, the King of Upper and Lower Egypt Sehetepibre (Amenemhat I) went aloft to heaven and became united with the sun's disk, the limb of the god being merged in him who made him; whilst the Residence was hushed, hearts were in mourning, the Great Gates were closed, the courtiers crouched, head on lap, and the nobles grieved.

 Now His Majesty had sent an army to the land of the Tjemeh (Libyans), his eldest son as the captain thereof, the god Senusret (Senusret I).
 He had been sent to smite the foreign countries, and to take prisoner the dwellers in the Tjehnu-land, and now indeed he was returning and had carried off living prisoners of the Tjehnu and all kinds of cattle limitless.
 And the Companions of the Palace sent to the western side to acquaint the king's son concerning the position that had arisen in the Royal Apartments, and the messengers found him upon the road, they reached him at time of night.
 Not a moment did he linger, the falcon flew off with his followers, not letting his army know.
 But the king's children who accompanied him in this army had been sent for and one of them had been summoned. (...)

 As Senusret was informed of the attack by a messenger while still on campaign, he likely also learned that several of his brothers, present in the army, may have been involved in the conspiracy that lead to Amenemhat's assassination.
 Without alerting anyone, he returned hastily to the palace, leaving his forces behind, fearing he might also become a target.
 The exact means by which he regained control of the government or secured the throne remain unknown.
 It is historically attested that a civil war broke out shortly afterwards and that Senusret was forced to brutally suppress seditious forces aligned against him.

 Nubian campaign.
-In Year 18 of Senusret I he launched a military campaign against Lower Nubia and conquered the region down to the Second Cataract.
+In Year 18 of Senusret I, he launched a military campaign against Lower Nubia and conquered the region down to the Second Cataract.
 The date of the expedition is mentioned on a stela from Buhen.
 The military campaign is mentioned in several inscriptions of this king's reign.
 Several local officials were involved with the military expedition.
 Amenemhat, governor of the Oryx nome went there with the title overseer of troops.

 Famine.
 In Year 25, Egypt was devastated by a famine caused by a low Nile flood.